fgsfdsfgs/nxquake2/README.md

 Run `make -f Makefile.nx` in this directory to build `nxquake2.nro`.

-NOTE: building NXQuake2 currently (Sep 16 2018) requires building the latest commits of libnx and other aforementioned libraries.
-The current stable versions provided in the corresponding (dkp-)pacman packages might cause glitches and crashes in the hardware renderer.

 ## Installation and running

 Copy the `baseq2` directory from your Quake 2 installation to `/switch/nxquake2/`.
 Copy the NRO to the same directory.
 You can now run the game using Homebrew Launcher.